 The Disparities Leadership Program (DLP) is our year-long, hands-on executive education program focused exclusively on helping health care leaders achieve equity in quality.
-The program is designed to help you translate the latest understanding of the problem of disparities into realistic solutions you can adopt within your organization.
+The program is designed to help you translate the latest understanding disparities into realistic solutions you can adopt within your organization.

 Through the DLP, we aim to create leaders prepared to meet the challenges of health care transformation by improving quality for at-risk populations who experience disparities.
 The program has three main goals:

 - To arm health care leaders with a rich understanding of the causes of disparities and the vision to implement solutions and transform their organization deliver high-value health care.
 Solutions are specifically focused on identifying disparities impacting the quality and value of care within high-cost, high-risk areas such as preventing readmissions and avoidable hospitalizations; improving patient safety and experience; and excelling in population health.

-- To help leaders create strategic plans to advance their work in reducing disparities in a customized way, with practical benefits tailored to every organization.
+- To help leaders create strategic plans or projects to advance their work in reducing disparities in a customized way, with practical benefits tailored to every organization.

 - To align the goals of health equity with health care reform and value-based purchasing.
-We support the organizational changes necessary to respond to national movements including health care reform, value-based purchasing, as well as exceeding quality standards (such as the CLAS standards) and meeting regulations (such as those Joint Commission, the National Committee for Quality Assurance, and the National Quality Forum).
+We support the organizational changes necessary to respond to national movements including health care reform, value-based purchasing, as well as exceeding quality standards (such as the CLAS standards) and meeting regulations (such as those from the Joint Commission, the National Committee for Quality Assurance, and the National Quality Forum).

 The DSC has the unique advantage of seven years of experience developing, coordinating and operating the DLP, the only program of its kind in the nation.
-To date, the DLP has trained seven cohorts that include a total of 252 participants from 121 organizations (28 health plans, 61 hospitals, 21 community health organizations, 8 professional organizations, 1 hospital trade organization, 1 school of medicine, 1 private sector company, 1 Federal Government Agency and 1 local Government Agency) representing 30 states, the Commonwealth of Puerto Rico, Canada, and Switzerland.
+To date, the DLP has trained seven cohorts that include a total of 312 participants from 142 organizations (31 health plans, 77 hospitals, 21 community health organizations, 8 professional organizations, 1 hospital trade organization, 1 school of medicine, 1 private sector company, 1 Federal Government Agency and 1 local Government Agency) representing 31 states, the Commonwealth of Puerto Rico, Canada and Switzerland.
 The DLP underwent a robust external evaluation that was extremely positive and is available upon request.